plomino/PlominoDoc/docs/about.rst

 About this Document
 -------------------

 This document is aimed at Plomino application designers and managers.
-It applies to Plomino 1.9.

 This document is published under the **Creative Commons by-sa-nc** licence.